 We know when a child gets ill and is admitted to hospital they can deteriorate quickly and that signs of this can sometimes be missed or not acted upon because existing monitoring methods do not provide the accuracy required in paediatrics, nor can they provide the continuous monitoring necessary to detect the more subtle signs of deterioration.

-Continuous monitoring with with new methods, such as Artifical Intelligence, will detect deterioration much faster than normal observations; alert clinical teams more quickly allowing more effective treatment.
+Continuous monitoring with new methods, such as Artificial Intelligence, will detect deterioration much faster than normal observations; alert clinical teams more quickly allowing more effective treatment.

 Freeing patients from wires and cables

-Currently when a child or baby has their vital signs measured continuously, they are attached by cables and wires to a bedside monitoring unit, which means they are unable to move from their bed meaning, for example, simple trips to the toilet require assistance form our healthcare staff.
+Currently, when a child or baby has their vital signs measured continuously, they are attached by cables and wires to a bedside monitoring unit, which means they are unable to move from their bed meaning, for example, simple trips to the toilet require assistance from our healthcare staff.

 If continuous monitoring is not required vital signs are measured every one to four hours.